 Bring a world of color to your project with the Print Then Cut feature.
-Print your images on your home printer and then watch your Cricut Explore cut them out with high precision - no scissors required!
+Print your images on your home printer and then watch your Cricut Explore or Cricut Maker cut them out with high precision - no scissors required!

 How to make the image printable